chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 make olddefconfig
 ```

-Finally, one last tip is related for someone that working with QEMU and KVM.
+Finally, one last tip is related to someone who is working with QEMU and KVM.
 There is an option that enables some features for this scenario:

 ```bash